-When you pursue Adventure Education in conjunction with a master’s degree you are completing a 34 credit Master of Education in Physical Education with a concentration in Adventure Education.
+When you pursue Adventure Education in conjunction with a master’s degree you are completing a 34 credit Master of Education (MEd) in Physical Education with a concentration in Adventure Education.
 This distance learning program is designed for students who are currently working in the adventure education field, and does not require students to complete coursework on the Plymouth, NH campus.
 The Adventure Education concentration is offered through partnerships with Project Adventure and High 5 Adventure Learning Center, two leading providers of professional training in adventure education.
-Through multi-day workshops, guided projects and other customized learning experiences, students choose 22 credits of specialization component coursework that are taken directly through either Project Adventure or High 5.
+Through multi-day workshops, guided projects and other customized learning experiences, you will choose 22 credits of specialization component coursework that are taken directly through either Project Adventure or High 5.
 The master’s core courses and capstone completed directly through PSU are delivered online.

 - Master’s Core Component – 9 credits